SunnyBat/PAXChecker/README.md

 Program download is available here: https://www.dropbox.com/s/4rzsmbvtblm8ee9/PAXChecker.jar?dl=1

 Save the file to your computer, then run it.
 If it doesn't run, check to make sure you have Java 7 or above installed.
 If not, you'll need to install it.
-Feel free to message or email me if you're having trouble running it.
+Feel free to message or email me if you're having trouble in executing the program.

 Features
 ==========